-The reason we employ a self-calibrating admittance controller instead of using traditional admittance control \cite{impedance} is because the controller can quickly become unstable if no modifications are made.
-For instance, admittance control requires inverse kinematics, where position of the end-effector as a control parameter can cause kinematic singularities.
+The reason we employ a self-calibrating admittance controller instead of using traditional admittance control \cite{impedance} is that the controller can quickly become unstable if no modifications are made.
+For instance, admittance control requires inverse kinematics, where the position of the end-effector as a control parameter can cause kinematic singularities.
 Also, task and joint space control require a complete dynamic model of the robot, contributing to the accuracy/robustness dilemma \cite{impedance}.
 Recently, model error compensation techniques for impedance/admittance control have been shown through adaptive control schemes, although knowledge of the dynamic model is still required.
-One approach to resolve model-based errors is demonstrated in \cite{yu_simplified_2020}, which modifies the admittance controller by using only the orientation components of the end-effector through relating orientation with joint angles (avoiding the need for inverse kinematics).
-However, this approach can only be used if the limb's joint space is $\mathbb{R}^{6}$ (ours is $\mathbb{R}^{7}$).
+One approach to resolve model-based errors is demonstrated in \cite{yu_simplified_2020}, which modifies the admittance controller by using only the orientation components of the end-effector through relating orientation with joint angles, avoiding the need for inverse kinematics.
+However, this approach can only be used if the limb's joint space is $\mathbb{R}^{6}$, ours is $\mathbb{R}^{7}$.
 Additionally, deriving orientation with joint angles may be difficult if the gripper is too complex or underactuated.
-Other methods that are model-free, such as neural networks, may still result in imprecise control and demands large number of training sets to achieve robustness under unseen conditions \cite{neural_network_adm}.
+Other methods that are model-free, such as neural networks, may still result in imprecise control and demands a large number of training sets to achieve robustness under unseen conditions \cite{neural_network_adm}.

-Alternatively, to modify our admittance controller, we use the method of \cite{menner2021automated} over other auto-tuning or machine-learning methods as it does not require a trial-and-error implementation and can be directly applied to hardware without the need for complex simulation models--which may otherwise be difficult to achieve with a physically complex manipulator/gripper.
-The method also allows the freedom to choose any number of desired training objectives toward stabilizing the controller, such as tracking the wrench profile as closely as possible, predicting the spring constant of the environment to update the auto-tuning model, ensuring control outputs that are within force limits so that slippage is minimized, and avoiding kinematic singularity.
+Alternatively, to modify our admittance controller, we use the method of \cite{menner2021automated} (which employs a UKF) over other adaptive or machine-learning methods as it does not require a trial-and-error implementation and can be directly applied to hardware without the need for complex simulation models--which may otherwise be difficult to achieve with a physically complex manipulator/gripper and in uncertain environments.
+The method also allows the freedom to choose any number of desired training objectives toward stabilizing the controller, such as closely tracking wrench profiles, predicting the spring constant of the environment to update the dynamic model, ensuring control outputs are within limits to minimize slipping, and avoiding kinematic singularity.